 D-802.a: Unreported Cessation of Work, Education, or Job Training

-Boards must be aware that if a parent fails to report a cessation of work, education, or job training but the discovery is made after the parent has already resumed participation in work, education or job training, then care should continue.
+Boards must be aware that if a parent fails to report a cessation of work, education, or job training, but the discovery is made after the parent has already resumed participation in work, education, or job training, then care should continue.

-If parent does not report a permanent cessation of work, education, or training that has already exceeded three months and the Board contractor discovers that one has occurred, care must be terminated with proper notice to the parent.
+If parent does not report a permanent cessation of work, education, or training that has already exceeded three months (90 days) and the Board contractor discovers that one has occurred, care must be terminated with proper notice to the parent.
 Prior to making a determination to end care, however, the Board contractor must verify that the parent has not resumed participation in any activity at any level.